Code-Institute-Submissions/Milestone-1-Project-3/README.md

 ## Testing

 1. The HTML and CSS code were tested with [CSS Validation Service](https://jigsaw.w3.org/css-validator/) and [Markup Validation Service](https://validator.w3.org/).
-   The test found two small errors that were fixed, following tests mark the code as okay.
+   Any error found during testing has been adress, following tests mark the code as okay.

 2. During development the site has been checked in a regular basis with the developer tools of the browser to ensure that it worked as intended in desktop and mobile enviroments.

-3. The site has been tested with the browsers Brave and Firefox.
+3. The site has been tested with the browsers Brave and Firefox (Desktop).

 4. The site has been tested on a Galaxy A8 (2018) with the browsers Brave (1.8.112) and Firefox Focus (8.3.0).